Power Electronics

 Oxide Electronic Devices

-NREL leads a three-party partnership in developing oxide electronic devices for extreme operating environments, including high temperatures, corrosive atmospheres, and mechanical stresses.
-NREL is working alongside academia and industry partners to complete these efforts.
+NREL leads a three-party partnership alongside academia and industry to develop oxide electronic devices for extreme operating environments, including high temperatures, corrosive atmospheres, and mechanical stresses.

 Silicon Carbide Wafer Manufacturing